 Q: How many home automation devices would I eventually like to have?

 A: If you would like to fill your home with smart lights and switches and speakers and whatever other wonderful devices someone might invent, then there is a great benefit to having Z Wave.
 The network gets stronger and more reliable with more devices.
 Compare that to something like WIFI which gets congested and begins to slow down with many devices.

 Q: Do I have a large home or many obstacles?

-A: Building a Z-Wave home automation network takes some technical skills and that’s not for everyone.
-You may be looking more for something that you just plug in and it works without much work from you.
-No problem!
+A: Building a Z Wave home automation network takes some technical skills and that’s not for everyone.
+If you’re looking for something that you just plug in and it works, no problem!
 Most WiFi thermostats work like that.
 The best ones are quite a bit more expensive, but there are some good cheaper choices too.

 Honeywell is a well-respected name in the thermostat business.
 They generally make some really nice thermostats.

 The Honeywell YTH8320ZW1007/U is a popular offering that has been around for awhile.
 The thermostat proudly displays the Z Wave logo right above the large backlit touchscreen display.
 It works for the standard 5 wire setup and for heat pumps.
 It does not have a battery option so it won’t work if you don’t have a c-wire.
 However, it does come with an add-a-wire adapter if you are currently without a c-wire.

 In case you don’t plan on using the Z Wave capability right away, this unit can be used as a standalone programmable thermostat.
 Programmable mode lets you set up a 7-day schedule with up to 4 periods per day.
 There are multiple options for timed holds and fan control.
 It supports auto switch between heating and cooling.
 It will send alerts when you are due for a filter change or when it senses a problem with your equipment.